May 27, 2026 • Planning • 14 min read

 March 11, 2026 • Divorce • 9 min read

-When couples separate, one of the first questions that arises is what happens to the matrimonial home in an Ontario divorce.
-For many families across Toronto and the GTA, the home is the largest shared asset and often the most emotionally charged decision during separation.
-Ontario law treats the matrimonial home differently from other property.
-Even […]
+When couples separate in Toronto or the GTA, one of the first questions that arises is what happens to the matrimonial home in an Ontario divorce — and the answer often surprises them.
+For many families across Toronto and the GTA, the home is the largest shared asset and often the most emotionally charged decision during […]

 Read article